fetchai/etch-demos/README.md

 ### Sample Etch Contracts

 This repo comes with three sample Etch contracts that you can use to experiment with the app.
-More samples will be added as more functionalities are added in the Etch language.
+More samples will be added as more synergetic and ML-based functionalities are added into the Etch language.

 1) **Hello World** dApp.
 See contract at [hello.etch](https://github.com/fetchai/etch-demos/blob/master/demos/hello-world/hello.etch).
 2) **Pet Shop** dApp based from the Truffle [tutorial](https://www.trufflesuite.com/tutorials/pet-shop).
 See contract at [adoption.etch](https://github.com/fetchai/etch-demos/blob/master/demos/pet-shop/adoption.etch).